fvr-actuary-ds/cv/_sections/main.markdown

 #### Actuary and R Developer
 ##### Crèdit Andorrà (Andorra) **Oct 2014 – Apr 2019**

-SCR implementation and calculation in different insurance companies.
-Calculation of technical provisions and best estimates.
-Review of Market Consistent Embedded Value and Solvency II internal model results.
-Validation of market, life, non life and credit risk.
-Working together with customers as insurance advisor.
+SCR implementation and calculation in different insurance companies from scratch.
+ORSA management and production of scenarios and calculations.
+Pilar I process implementation with R and Oracle.
+Production of automatic reports. calculation of technical provisions, profit testing and pricing with GLM.

 `R` `Actuary` `Solvency II` `ORSA` `Implementation` `GLM` `Balance Sheet` `Technical Provisions` `QRT`